xinyee20/tp/docs/DeveloperGuide.md

 <div markdown="block" class="alert alert-danger">

-:warning: If the index is not valid, an error will be thrown to prompt the user to choose another index.
+:warning: **Warning:** If the index is not valid, an error will be thrown to prompt the user to choose another index.

 </div>